pglen/pywebserv/README.md

    * Dynamic page gen
    * Template expansion { vars } are substituted recursively
    * connected to apache2 (tests OK)
+   * image re-size from { vars } arguments ex: { image any.png 800 }

  ![screen shot for template](initial.png)

  On the screen shot above, the recursive substitution is shown, including an undefined variable; (surrounded by question marks)

- On the screen shot below, images are added, images are dy=namically resized with the PIL library;
+ On the screen shot below, images are added, images are dynamically resized with the PIL library;

   ![screen shot of image processing](next_step.png)